buddhist-uni/buddhist-uni.github.io/courses.md

 banner_info: <a href="https://commons.wikimedia.org/wiki/File:Zhaya_Theingyi-Sagaing-Myanmar-02-gje.jpg">Gerd Eichmann</a>, <a href="https://creativecommons.org/licenses/by-sa/3.0">BY-SA 3.0</a>
 ---

-The University organizes [content from across the Web]({% link library.md %}) into free, self-directed syllabi on a variety of topics in Buddhist Studies.
+The Open Buddhist University organizes [content from across the Web]({% link library.md %}) into free, self-directed syllabi on a variety of topics in Buddhist Studies.

+## About Our Courses

 We currently offer {{ site.data.course_order.size }} courses on the fundamentals of Buddhism.
-Courses with a "<i class="far fa-address-book"></i>" icon are detailed reading guides through works by the listed authors.
-Courses with a "<i class="fas fa-microphone-alt"></i>" icon also have associated lectures recorded by the listed instructor.
+Being entirely DIY, **none of our courses offer certificates or degrees at this time.**

+### Icon Key

+- <i class="far fa-address-book"></i>: This course contains written works by the listed authors
+- <i class="fas fa-microphone-alt"></i>: This course features lectures by the listed instructor
+- <i class="fas fa-weight-hanging"></i>: This course is estimated to take about X <a target="_blank" href="https://en.wikipedia.org/wiki/Course_credit#Credit_hours">semester credit hours per week</a> to complete.
+- <i class="fas fa-chalkboard-teacher"></i>: In lieu of course numbers, each OBU course gets a unique icon to identify it across the site.

+### Interactive Components

-If you'd like to discuss what you're learning with other students of early Buddhism, I recommend posting your thoughts and questions to [the SuttaCentral Forum](https://discourse.suttacentral.net/?u=khemarato.bhikkhu){:target="_blank"} or [emailing us at the University](mailto:theopenbuddhistuniversity@gmail.com).
+If you'd like to discuss what you're learning, feel free to post your questions or thoughts on [the SuttaCentral Discourse Forum](https://discourse.suttacentral.net/?u=khemarato.bhikkhu){:target="_blank"} or [email us](mailto:theopenbuddhistuniversity@gmail.com).

-We hope you enjoy our offerings:
+Some courses contain links to (optional) Google Forms which serve for homework assignments and to collect course feedback.
+This site may use cookies to enhance your experience, but you can turn this off at any time in [settings](/settings).

+## Course List

 {% for cslug in site.data.course_order %}
 {% assign course = site.courses | find: "slug", cslug %}